 Students at Ridley Orchard develop STEM (science, technology, engineering, and mathematics) challenges each week that allow them to participate and play an active role in advancing STEM fields of study.
 They explore, experiment, and discovery using a variety of materials.
 Students develop process skills, they establish cause and effect, make observations about results from experimenting with materials and problem solve by answering – what, where, when, how, and why.
 Students extend and apply prior knowledge to solve the problem at hand, developing concrete learning into abstract critical thinking.
 They progress to documenting their experiments and findings by drawing, writing, and reading simple messages.
 Students will research, collect materials and information, develop, conduct, present, draw and write their own Science Fair experiments.

 Children are fully engaged when they can explore the world around them.
-With their natural curiosity and exuberance, they feel valued, form meaningful relationships with others, and contribute as part of a group.
+Children’s natural curiosity and exuberance towards their community supports their feelings of belonging, form meaningful relationships with others, contribute and be part of a group.
 Community teaches us that participation is valued and appreciated.
 Ridley Orchard supports the significance of that harmony.
 Working with family, extended family, friends, neighbours, and local organizations, students experience the reality of a strong growing community in a way that empowers them to not only participate but take up the leadership role in leading us all to a better tomorrow.

 Through presentations and speeches, students verbally communicate their thoughts and ideas on various topics and learn from each other about the world around them.
 While students present their projects, share their thoughts and ideas about what they are learning, they ultimately strengthen their receptive and expressive language skills.
 By responding to their peer’s questions and comments, students practice collaboration and further develop and apply their abstract and critical thinking.

-Students enjoy weekly music and drama classes along with beginner French and Spanish.
+Students enjoy Music and Dance along with French, and Spanish classes.

 Sign up Today